aamazie/mew/README.md

 Malware Scanner in C for Buffer Overflow (NOP Sled) and RAT Detection and Prevention.

+NOP Sleds are effective ways to inject RATs and other malware.
+See the Malware Signatures list in the program to add your own signatures or to lengthen or shorten the NOP Sled.

 C will have memory safety issues, but this is Mewtwo in C. Mewtwo is recommended, as it's in Rust.

 Implementing the Permissions Setup: